 When we do things for the greater good, we boost our happiness and wellbeing.
 And luckily, we can now do this online—for example, by helping a political candidate, addressing an important social problem, or raising money for an important cause.
 You can even volunteer remotely, for example with organizations like Postcards to Voters.
 Joining one of these mission-oriented groups can be a great way to get started making a difference, even when you're trapped at home.

 3. Savor positive moments on social media.

 There are near-infinite positive moments that just pass us by when we're cruising the internet.
-When we stop for a moment to savor and appreciate these moments, we can make them last longer.
+When we stop for a moment to savor and appreciate these moments, we boost our happy thoughts and can make them last longer.
 So, as you are surfing the internet, pay attention anytime you experience something positive.

 Maybe your friend shares a video that makes you laugh.
 Or maybe you read an article that teaches you something useful.
 And if you find that your social media is dominated by negative stuff, take a break and go over to YouTube to savor some cat videos or awe-inducing landscapes.

 4. Actively engage with your social media community.